sumn2u/learn-javascript/en/modules.md

 import message from "./message.js"; // default export import
 ```

 While assigning modules, we should avoid _circular dependency_.
-Circular dependency is a situation where module A depends on B, and B  also depends on A directly or indirectly.&#x20;
+Circular dependency is a situation where module `A` depends on `B`, and `B`  also depends on `A` directly or indirectly.